abyankhairii/abyankhairii/README.md

 <h1 align="center">Hello There I'm Muhammad Abyan Khairi! 👋</h1>

-### Welcome to my GitHub profile I am An IT Undergraduated students 2023 @ USU
+### Welcome to my GitHub profile I am An IT Undergraduated students 2023 @ USU with a deep interest in Multimedia & Design.
+Known as a loyal and serious person, I am committed to applying my knowledge and skills to create works that are not only innovative but also have a positive impact on myself and the surrounding environment.
+With skills in graphic design and digital content development, I hope to contribute to projects that support sustainability and technological innovation.

 - 😄 Pronouns: He/Him

 ### 📫 Reach Me